 In this paper we challenge the common view that a stricter antitrust law makes the market structure more competitive and prices lower to the benefit of consumers.
 In particular, we show that when in the market one or more partial cartels are in action, the introduction of an expected antitrust fine may lead firms to form coarser coalitions.
-This anti-competitive effect of antitrust is due to the coalition superadditivity of profits and positive externalities in coalition formation.
-There is an element of discontinuity in the effect of the antitrust fine, that can increase competition only if it is so high as to discourage the formation of the monopolistic cartel.
-However, this is enough to prove that under demand uncertainty the optimal antitrust policy can be to do nothing even when enforcement is costless.
+This anti-competitive effect of the antitrust policy is mainly due to the coalition superadditivity of profits.
+This element introduces a discontinuity in the effect of the antitrust fine, that can increase competition only if it is so high as to discourage the formation of the monopolistic cartel.
+However, this is enough to prove that under demand uncertainty the optimal antitrust policy may be to do nothing even when enforcement is socially costless.